-As health systems and hospitals scrambled to acquire PPE for patients and staff members when COVID-19 cases began escalating in the spring of 2020, it became evident that healthcare organizations are highly dependent upon a limited number of external business partners.
-Those that rely on a single group purchasing
+As health systems and hospitals scrambled to acquire PPE for patients and staff members during the pandemic, it became evident that healthcare organizations are highly dependent upon a limited number of external business partners.
+Those that rely on a single group purchasing organization (GPO), or one or two distributors, for delivering PPE and other critical supplies found pipelines empty as companies were unable to meet soaring demand from members and customers.